Last week I introduced Bref as a solution to running PHP serverless.

 Update: Since November 2018 AWS Lambda supports PHP via custom runtimes.
 Bref now takes advantage of that, you can read more about it at bref.sh.

-Performances have changed a lot with these new versions.
+Performances have changed a lot with these new versions (see new benchmarks).
 This article is now obsolete.

 Everything shown here is specific to AWS Lambda.
 Other serverless providers (Azure, Google Cloud…) could offer different performances and costs.

 This is a comparison of the HTTP response time that I got by calling the lambdas from an EC2 machine in the same region, on both a NodeJS lambda and a PHP lambda.
 This is not the lambda's execution time but the real HTTP response time, network included.
 If you want to use lambdas in a non-HTTP context those results will still be useful.

 I run the test more than 3 times for each combination and I keep the lowest one (because of cold starts numbers vary a lot at first).

 I ran the test for several memory sizes: lambdas "sizes" are configured through the memory.
 More memory means more CPU, but also higher costs.

 AWS Lambda allocates CPU power proportional to the memory by using the same ratio as a general purpose Amazon EC2 instance type, such as an M3 type.
 For example, if you allocate 256 MB memory, your Lambda function will receive twice the CPU share than if you allocated only 128 MB.

 |Memory||Node lambda||PHP lambda|